Nepherte/Nepherte.be/_posts/2015-05-10-totaldac-d1-dual.md

 during initial setup, people that actively use the volume control or switch between inputs, use it all the time.
 The devil is in the details.

-{% include image.html src="/_images/totaldac-d1-dual-remote.jpg" %}
+{% include image.html src="/_images/totaldac-d1-dual-remote.jpg" desc="The TotalDAC D1-Dual Remote." %}

 The housing, and the face plate in particular, has a tendency to attract dust.
 People try to handle their equipment with care.
 Keeping it dust-free is one of